Peter Young (activist)

 Peter Daniel Young is an American animal rights activist.
-He was indicted by a federal grand jury in 1998 on charges related to fur farm raids in Iowa, South Dakota, and Wisconsin in 1997.
-He was in hiding for seven years, before being arrested in San Jose and sentenced to two years' imprisonment in 2005.
-Young was released in February 2007.
+He was the first American indicted by a federal grand jury on charges of Animal Enterprise Terrorism related to fur farm raids in Iowa, South Dakota, and Wisconsin in 1997.
+He was in hiding for seven years before being arrested in San Jose and sentenced to two years' imprisonment in 2005.
+Young was released in February, 2007.

 Early life

 Young grew up in Los Gatos, California.
-At the age of nine, he moved to Mercer Island, Washington, near Seattle, where he graduated from Mercer Island High School in 1995.
+At the age of nine, his family moved to Mercer Island, Washington, near Seattle, where he graduated from Mercer Island High School in 1995.
 He became vegan in 1994.
-Young describes himself as becoming more active after being shocked by his visit to a chicken slaughterhouse in the Seattle Chinatown-International District.
+Young describes himself as becoming more aware of animal testing and factory farming after visiting a chicken slaughterhouse in the Seattle Chinatown-International District.
+Vegan straight edge bands like Vegan Reich, Earth Crisis, and Raid also contributed to his awareness: "The vegan straightedge scene is directly responsible for the course my life has taken."
 He participated in a campus animal rights group at the University of Washington, but was not a student there.

-Young describes himself as being strongly influenced by mid-1990s vegan straight edge bands like Vegan Reich, Earth Crisis, and Raid: "The vegan straightedge scene is directly responsible for the course my life has taken."
+He was arrested in 1997 with several local activists for squatting a Mercer Island home owned by the Department of Transportation.
+Inside the home, police found books on explosives, animal tranquilizers, and ALF literature.
+Young was named by police as a suspect in recent vandalism at fast food restaurants and one incident at a local mink farm.

 Fur farm raids

-In the fall of 1997, Young and a friend, Justin Samuel, set off from Washington with the plan to release animals from fur farms in the Midwest on their way to Florida.
-A two-week period in October saw the release of at least 8,000 mink and fox from six fur farms in Iowa, South Dakota, and Wisconsin, along with the destruction of the breeding records at each farm.
-On October 28, police officers pulled over Young and Samuel in Sheboygan County, Wisconsin, after officers received a call from fur farmers who suspected that the two were surveying farms.
+A two-week period in October, 1997 saw the release of at least 8,000 mink and 100 foxes from six fur farms in Iowa, South Dakota, and Wisconsin, along with the destruction of the breeding records at each farm.
+Around the same time, Young and a friend, Justin Samuel, set off from Washington with the plan to release animals from fur farms in the Midwest.
+On October 28, police officers in Sheboygan County, Wisconsin pulled them over after received a call from fur farmers who suspected that the two were surveying farms.
 Their vehicle was impounded, and a search warrant application was granted the following day.
-The search of their vehicle yielded animal rights literature, fur farm addresses, and other suspicious items.
+The search of their vehicle yielded wire cutters, fur farm addresses, and other suspicious items.
+An FBI crime lab used tool mark analysis to link the wire cutters to releases at two mink farms.

-Arrest and imprisonment

-In September 1998, a federal grand jury indicted Young and Samuel each on four charges of "Extortion by Interfering with Interstate Commerce", and two charges of "Animal Enterprise Terrorism".
-Young remained wanted by the FBI for over 7 years.
+In September 1998, a federal grand jury indicted Young and Samuel each on four charges of "Extortion by Interfering with Interstate Commerce" and two charges of "Animal Enterprise Terrorism."
+Samuel was arrested in Belgium on September 4, 1999 and was extradited to the United States to face trial.

-Samuel was arrested on September 4, 1999, in Belgium and was extradited to the United States to face trial.
-He agreed to cooperate with the government in exchange for a reduced sentence of two years.
-Young was arrested in San Jose, California on March 21, 2005, on charges of shoplifting CDs from a local Starbucks and was extradited to Wisconsin to face trial for the fur farm raids.